Transformative and regenerative for them—and you.

 Educators can only be a nominee for up to three students from the same school applying in the same year.
 Educator nominees CANNOT also be an applicant’s parent, guardian, or relative or their paid private tutor or counselor.

-Strong educator nominee candidates also have the following characteristics
+Strong educator nominee candidates have the following characteristics:

-• Understand program expectations and have the capacity to take on additional commitments.
+- Understand the program’s expectations and have the capacity to take on additional responsibilities.

-Read more in our Application Guide on pages 6-8 to understand the educator Scholar’s role, who is eligible, what characteristics strong nominees have, and how to nominate a strong candidate.
-There are also tips for the educator nominee on what they should include on their nomination form to best support the student applicant.
+Your classroom holds tomorrow's leaders.
+Share our program overview presentation (PowerPoint) with students ready to make an impact.
+Read more in our Application Guide on pages 6-8 to understand what and educator nominee should include on their nomination form to best support the student applicant.

 This program has transformed the lives and motivational level for so many teachers.
 You have reinvigorated my passion for teaching.